OvertureMaps/data/README.md

 More information is available at [Query files using a serverless SQL pool - Training | Microsoft Learn](https://learn.microsoft.com/en-us/training/modules/query-data-lake-using-azure-synapse-serverless-sql-pools/3-query-files).

 ### 3. DuckDB (SQL)
-DuckDB can read the parquet files on S3 directly while downloading only what is required to execute your query.
+[DuckDB](https://duckdb.org/) is a command line database system you can run locally which can read Overture's Parquet data files directly from S3 while downloading only what is required to execute your query.

-If, for example, you wanted to download the administrative boundaries for all adminLevel=2 features, you could run:
+If, for example, you wanted to download the administrative boundaries for all `adminLevel=2` features, you could run:

 ```sql
 COPY (